 - The nominee's work must have national or international impact or, if at the regional level, has attracted wide recognition and imitation.
 If your nominee has local impact only, please contact your state nonprofit association, local United Way or regional volunteer center in order to get a list of local awards for which your candidate may be eligible.

 - The nominee can not be on the Independent Sector Board of Directors, but can be a member of an IS committee.

-- The nominee must be able to attend the award ceremony, which takes place at the Independent Sector Annual Conference.
+- The nominee must be able to attend the award ceremony, which takes place at the Independent Sector National Conference.

 Once I submit an electronic nomination form, is the nomination complete?

 - No, your nomination is only complete once you submit a nomination letter.
 This should be done via email and it has limit of 3 pages.
 Supplemental information is also helpful to the Award Committee.
 You may submit up to 5 additional letters of support and up to 10 pages of other supporting materials (see below for details).